About this Policy

 - to take any complaints about how we process your data to the Data Protection Authority in your country.

 How we transfer information we collect internationally

-The information we collect is stored on our servers in Switzerland.
-Switzerland has been recognized by the European Commission as offering and an adequate level of data protection such that personal data can flow from the EU to that country without any need for further safeguards.
+The information we collect is stored on our servers in Germany.
+Germany has been recognized by the European Commission as offering and an adequate level of data protection such that personal data can flow from the EU to that country without any need for further safeguards.

 Our policy towards children